 Q: My company has transferred me to Michigan.
 Will my dependents qualify for in-state status?

-A: In the case of a dependent student, if one parent is domiciled in Michigan, as demonstrated by the parent's permanent employment, establishment of a household, and severance of out-of-state ties, the student will be classified as in-state.
+A: In the case of a dependent student, if both parents or legal guardians (if married) or one parent (in the case of being single, widowed, legally separated, or divorced) are/is domiciled in Michigan for twelve (12) consecutive months as demonstrated by their permanent employment, establishment of a household, and severance of out-of-state ties, the student will be classified as in-state.

 Q: My family has just relocated to Michigan.
 Will I qualify for in-state status?

 A: Both parents or legal guardians (if married) or one parent (in the case of being single, widowed, legally separated, or divorced) of a dependent student or a non-dependent student need to physically reside in Michigan for 12 consecutive

 months.
 Please refer to I.A and I.B under Establishing Eligibility through Michigan Domicile for the respective requirements of a dependent student and non-dependent student under this provision.

 Q: If my parents move out of Michigan will I lose my in-state status?